KavindaS94/Mastering-the-Art-of-Software-Engineering/README.md

 # Mastering-the-Art-of-Software-Engineering
 A Comprehensive Guide to Key Areas and Resources

-Certainly!
-Here's a comprehensive list of areas that a software engineer should consider working on, along with details for each area and some reference links to get you started:

 1. **Frontend Development:**
    - **Description:** Frontend development focuses on creating the user interface (UI) and user experience (UX) of web and mobile applications.
    - **Key Technologies:** HTML, CSS, JavaScript, Frameworks like React, Vue.js, or Angular.